nephio-project/docs/install-guide/explore-nephio-free5gc.md

     * **Status**: It holds the logic to get the status of the deployment and displaying it as "Available," "Progressing," and "ReplicaFailure".The function returns the *NFDeploymentStatus* object and a boolean value indicating whether the status has been updated or not.

 3. **Config**
+There are [Kustomization](https://github.com/kubernetes-sigs/kustomize) file for a Kubernetes application, specifying various configuration options and resources for the application.

+    In the */default* foldere there are:
+* *Namespace*: Defines the namespace (free5gc) where all resources will be deployed.
+* *Name Prefix*: Specifies a prefix (free5gc-operator-) that will be prepended to the names of all resources.
+* *Common Labels*: Allows adding labels to all resources and selectors.
+Currently commented out.
+* *Bases*: Specifies the directories (../crd, ../rbac, ../operator) containing the base resources for the application.
-    * CRD: In the */base* folder there are CRDs for the workload network functions.
+    In the *crd/base* folder there are CRDs for the workload network functions.
 They define the schema for the "XXFDeployment" resource under the "workload.nephio.org" group.
-Also, there are YAML config files for teaching [kustomize](https://github.com/kubernetes-sigs/kustomize) how to substitute *name* and *namespace* reference in CRD.
+Also, there are YAML config files for teaching kustomize how to substitute *name* and *namespace* reference in CRD.
-    * Default: TBD
-    * Operator: TBD
+* *Patches Strategic Merge*: Specifies the patches that should be applied to the base resources.
+    Currently includes a patch file named *manager_auth_proxy_patch.yaml*, which adds authentication protection to the /metrics endpoint.
+* *Vars*: Defines variables that can be used for variable substitution.